oytisa/NRTLCTS/README.md

 # Landcover Explorer App
 $\color{#58A6FF}\textsf{\Large\&#x24D8;\kern{0.2cm}\normalsize Note}$
 The App explores the project area landscape level landuse.
-It displays top-1 mode composite with probability hillshade at higher zoom levels ' +
-               'for specified date range.
-Click the map to view time ' + 'series of class probabilities.
-Click the time series chart ' + 'to load single-date prediction and corresponding S2 image.' + '                                '+
+It displays top-1 mode composite with probability hillshade at higher zoom levels for specified date range.
+Click the map to view time series of class probabilities.
+Click the time series chart to load single-date prediction and corresponding S2 image.
-               'For details '
+This guide explains how to explore landscape level landuse using the NRT Landcover Explorer app.
+By following the steps, users can access and analyze specific information about landuse areas.
+It provides a concise and straightforward process for anyone interested in studying the landscape.

 Click **"Landcover Explorer"** or
 Navigate to [https://oytisa.users.earthengine.app/view/falanduse](url).
 The following interface will appear.